Download This Bill in Microsoft Word format

 (2) The amounts on deposit in the fund do not constitute public funds and are not the property of the State.
 Amounts on deposit in the fund may not be commingled with public funds, and the State does not have a claim to or interest in the amounts on deposit.
 Agreements or contracts entered into by or on behalf of the fund do not constitute a debt or obligation of the State.

-The public charity disbursing contributions made to the fund is governed by five directors, two appointed by the Chairman of the House Ways and Means Committee, two appointed by the Chairman of the Senate Finance Committee, and one appointed by the Governor.
-The directors of the public charity, along with the director of the department, shall designate an executive director of the public charity.
+(3) The public charity disbursing contributions made to the fund is governed by five directors, two appointed by the Chairman of the House Ways and Means Committee, two appointed by the Chairman of the Senate Finance Committee, and one appointed by the Governor.
+The directors of the public charity shall designate an executive director of the public charity.

-(4) In concert with the public charity directors, the department shall administer the public charity including, but not limited to, the keeping of records, the management of accounts, and disbursement of the grants awarded pursuant to this section.
-The public charity may expend up to two eight percent of the fund for administration and related costs.
-The department and the public charity may not expend public funds to administer the program.
+(4) The public charity directors shall administer the public charity including, but not limited to, the keeping of records, the management of accounts, and disbursement of the grants awarded pursuant to this section.
+The public charity may expend up to five percent of the fund for administration and related costs.
+The public charity may not expend public funds to administer the program.
 Information contained in or produced from a tax return, document, or magnetically or electronically stored data utilized by the Department of Revenue or the public charity in the exercise of its duties as provided in this section must remain confidential and is exempt from disclosure pursuant to the Freedom of Information Act.
 Personally identifiable information, as described in the Family Educational Rights and Privacy Act and individual health records, or the medical or wellness needs of children applying for or receiving grants must remain confidential and is not subject to disclosure pursuant to the Freedom of Information Act.

 (a) the number and total amount of grants issued to eligible schools in each year;